-Space heating is by means of a gas fired central heating system with radiators located in the main apartments linked by copper piping.
+Space heating is by means of an oil fired central heating system with radiators located in the main apartments linked by copper piping.
 The radiators have individual thermostatic controls with a remote main thermostat.
-The ground floor shower room has a heated towel rail with an electric booster.
-The en-suite shower room has an electric heated towel rail.
-The system is operated by means of a wall mounted 'Worcester' central heating boiler, in the entrance porch cupboard, having a fanned flue and a built-in programmer.
-It is a condensing combi boiler which heats the hot water with no hot water storage tank required.
+The system is operated by means of a free-standing 'Grant' central heating boiler at the side of the extension.
+It is a combi boiler which heats the hot water with no hot water storage tank required.